 Camel Rides in Antiquity

 For much of early history, camels were how people could best utilize a life in the desert.
 Camels are highly adapted to desert life and obtain impressive features to help them succeed.
 Camels can travel 35k a day weighed down with a full load, with a full load weighing up to 450 kg.
-Without a heavy load, camels are able to travel over 100km a day!
-In addition to that, camels can go for weeks without drinking water, can eat almost anything, and have a transparent protective eyelid to let them see through the sand-filled wind.
+Without a heavy load, camels can travel over 100km a day!
+In addition, camels can go for weeks without drinking water, eat almost anything, and have a transparent protective eyelid to let them see through the sand-filled wind.
 Due to this, camels became an essential component of society.
 Complex communication and trade networks were based on the camel’s ability to transport people and products.
 At one point, camels were even used as war mounts!